netenglabs/bgperf2/README.md

 gobgp,gobgp,2.29.0,100,100,5,2,0,2,24.07,554,0.045,,2021-08-02,32,62.82GB
 ```

-For a comprehensive list of options, run `python3 ./bgperf.py bench --help`.
+For a comprehensive list of options, run `python3 ./bgperf2.py bench --help`.

 ## targets

-Targets are the container being tested. bgperf was initially created to create containers of BGP software and
+Targets are the container being tested. bgperf2 was initially created to create containers of BGP software and
 and make them testable.
 However, a challenge is the best way to be able to do this over time.
 For instance,
 the instructions for how to build these software stacks has changed over time.
 So is the best way to keep up
 to compile the software ourselves or to try to download containers from the open source project themsevles.
-When I originally forked bgperf it hadn't changed in 4 years, so almost none of the containers could be built
+When I originally forked bgperf2 it hadn't changed in 4 years, so almost none of the containers could be built
 and all of the software had changed how they interat.
-I'm not sure how best to make bgperf work over time.
+I'm not sure how best to make bgperf2 work over time.

 Right now that is demonstrated most readily with FRR.
 If you use bench -t FRR it will use a prebuilt FRRouting
 container that is hardcoded to 7.5.1.
 However, I've also created another target called frr_c, which is a container
 that checks FRRouting out of git with the 8.0 tag and builds the container.
 This container is not automatically
-built when you do bgperf bench.
+built when you do bgperf2 bench.

 ### Testing commercial BGP Stacks

-bgperf was originally created to test open source bgp software, so for most containers it compiles the software
+bgperf2 was originally created to test open source bgp software, so for most containers it compiles the software
 and creates a container.
 For commerical NOSes this doesn't make sense.
 For those you will need to download
-the container images manually and then use bgperf.
+the container images manually and then use bgperf2.

-For most of these images, bgperf mounts a local directory (usually in /tmp/bgperf) to the container.
+For most of these images, bgperf2 mounts a local directory (usually in /tmp/bgperf2) to the container.
 These
 commerical stacks then write back data as root, and set the privleges so that a regular user cannot delete these
 files and directories.

-bgperf tries to delete /tmp/bgperf before it runs, but it can't with data from these stacks, so you
+bgperf2 tries to delete /tmp/bgperf2 before it runs, but it can't with data from these stacks, so you
 might need to remove them yourself.
-The other option is to run bgperf as root \<shrugs\>, that's not a good idea.
+The other option is to run bgperf2 as root \<shrugs\>, that's not a good idea.

 ```
 sudo rm -rf /tmp/bpgperf